Jon-Webb-79/c_string/docs/doxygen/sphinx_docs/String.rst

      Length: 4
      Allocated: 5

+The developer may consider the use of the :ref:`s-alloc-macro` Macro as a generic helper function to determine the allocated size of a string data type.

 String Manipulation Functions
 -----------------------------
 The functions and Macros within this section allow a user to manipulate the